rodsmade/Projets_42_SP/projets_obligatoires/2_get_next_line/README.md

 	printing loop iterating over the file. calls get_next_line to fetch each line, then prints.

 ## Run the program
-On your terminal, make sure to be on the same level as *.c files, then run the command:
+On your terminal, make sure to be on the same level as the *.c files, then run the command:
 ```c
 gcc get_next_line_utils.c get_next_line.c main.c -D BUFFER_SIZE=42 -o get_next_line
 ```